kstenerud/concise-text-encoding/cte-specification.md

 Concise Text Encoding
 =====================

-Concise Text Encoding (CTE) is a general purpose, human readable, compact representation of semi-structured hierarchical data.
+Concise Text Encoding (CTE) is a general purpose, human friendly, compact representation of semi-structured hierarchical data.

 CTE is non-cycic and hierarchical like XML and JSON, and supports most common data types natively.

+CTE should be used for situations where human readbility is a requirement, or encoding restrictions prevent binary formats.
+For actual data transmission and storage, it's recommended to use the much smaller and type-compatible [CBE](https://github.com/kstenerud/concise-binary-encoding), and only convert to CTE on-demand in places where a human will be inspecting the data.